 Joyce is a busy mom of three boys and resides just outside of Madison in Oregon, WI.
 Her hobbies include yoga, running and living life on purpose!
 She also currently serves on the Board of Directors for the YWCA in Madison, WI and is active with Big Brothers Big Sisters of Dane County.
 This will be her 8th time running the Madison Mini Marathon.
 Joyce received her Bachelors of Science in Industrial Engineering from the University of Illinois at Urbana-Champaign, and also has an MBA from the Terry College of Business at the University of Georgia at Athens.
 She obtained her PMP certification from PMI in 2001.

 Madison’s BEST half marathon!
 I’ve run it every year except the first (I had just had a baby in 2009).
-2018 will be my 9th time running the Madison Mini!
-I’ve run 6 full marathons and 17 half marathons.
-I also coach Girls on the Run, lead Moms Run This Town group runs, and am a Black Belt in karate at Kicks Unlimited.
+2019 will be my 10th time running the Madison Mini!
+I’ve run 6 full marathons and 20 half marathon.
+I also coach Girls on the Run, lead Moms Run This Town group runs, and am a Black Belt in Karate at Kicks Unlimited.

 Emma discovered her love of running after moving back from China, where she had been living for a year.
 She was looking for something that would help improve her overall health, and running did just that.
 She ran her first half marathon in the spring of 2015, and ran her first full marathon this past fall.
 In addition to running, Emma loves indoor cycling.
 She’s a spin instructor at CycleBar Brookfield and will start teaching at the Madison locations when they open in spring.
 She loves encouraging people to find a way to move, whether it be running, cycling, yoga, or some other outdoor activity, she loves any opportunity to sweat with friends!